Akash-connect/Healthcare-AI-Assistant-Using-RAG-and-LLMs/README.md

 # Sample Questions

-### RAG
+### RAG Questions

 * Can a patient request a medication refill through telehealth?
-* What information is considered PHI?
+* What information is considered protected health information?
-* How can a patient verify insurance eligibility?
-* What should a patient do after discharge?
-* When should a patient seek emergency care?
+* When should a patient seek emergency medical care?
+* What documents are required for insurance eligibility?

-### Appointment Tool
+### Agent Tool Questions

 * Can I book a cardiology appointment for Monday?
-* Show dermatology appointment slots.
+* Show available dermatology slots.
 * Schedule a pediatrics appointment.

 ---